-The pandemic has further exposed and exacerbated existing inequalities.
-The Scale Project is a student-led organization committed to increasing equity and access for lower-income students at Bard.
+usp=sharing&ouid=108170187445887963672&rtpof=true&sd=true (note that, at the time of this writing, some of the links contained in that listing have not yet been updated for the new semester).
+Notably, the Scale Project is a student-led organization committed to increasing equity and access for lower-income students at Bard.
 They have produced a document entitled, "Being Not-Rich at Bard College" that provides additional tips for navigating some of these challenges.
 The Scale Project and I both welcome additional suggestions and other feedback.